History, tourist information, and nearby accommodation

-In recent history Cliveden has been involved in several episodes that made the news.
+In recent history, Cliveden has been involved in several episodes that made the news.
 In 1961 politician John Profumo met Christine Keeler here, and their affair would launch one of Britain's most newsworthy scandals.
 In 1965 the Beatles used Cliveden as a setting for scenes in their film Help.
-The band famously held foot races with film crew on the parterre between takes in the filming.
+The band famously held foot races with the film crew on the parterre between takes in the filming.

 The house is surrounded by 375 acres of superb landscape gardens, including a Rose Garden designed by noted English garden expert Sir Geoffrey Jellicoe.
 The gardens also feature the Canadian War Memorial Garden, the Ilex Grove, Amphitheatre, River Walk and the Yew Tree Walk.

 From here a trail leads down 162 steps to one of the most wonderful little riverside spots you can imagine; the Tortoise Fountain, rising like a mushroom from the wooded hillside, with utterly magical views along the river.
 It is almost worth coming to Cliveden just for the Tortoise Fountain!

 Perhaps the most popular garden area, and certainly the easiest to access, is the exceptionally large Parterre, with parallel areas of colourful flowers set off by hedges.
 At the far end of the Parterre, facing the house, is a striking classical monument, providing a punctuation mark to the garden vista.
 And it is a vista; Cliveden has been ranked among the top 10 British gardens; it is a remarkable place, a mixture of formal and informal, in a magnificent riverside setting.

 The house itself is now run as a hotel, and only three rooms are open to the public, but the gardens are maintained by the National Trust.
 There is also a full programme of events at Cliveden, including open-air theatre and children’s theatre held throughout the season.